FOXBOROUGH, Mass. -- Even when they’re not playing, the New England Patriots still manage to make headlines.

 New England coach Bill Belichick wouldn’t divulge much about the acquisition during his weekly conference call with reporters Monday, other than saying Talib will report to the Patriots "when the league allows him to."

 "Right now really, our focus is on the Bills and the players that will be preparing for the game with the team and the players that are here at this time," Belichick said.
 "We’ll take that as it comes.
-When he gets here, we’ll deal with
+When he gets here, we’ll deal with that then.
+I think he’s a good player.
+I think he can help our football team.

 "That’s why we traded for him."